Tengkolok: Name

 The terms tengkolok, Tanjak, and setanjak are synonyms; the word "tengkolok" also refers to "headgear or headcover worn by women", but the definition of women's headgear is rarely used today.

 However, some people say that tengkolok, tanjak, and destar are different in terms of cloth type or tying even though the purpose is the same, which the tengkolok is a headgear made from cloth of good quality and its tying has many layers and tapers to tip; destar has low tying and its tying layers are fewer than tengkolok; tanjak has tying much like tengkolok, the only difference is that its cloth is simple and thin.

-Solek
+Style (Solek)

 Tengkolok is made in various forms, with different types and designs of cloth, depending on the social status of its dress.

-The general term for different forms of tengkolok is solek.
-Each solek also has its different special name, for instance: the tengkolok worn by Yang di-Pertuan Agong during the coronation ceremony is known as Solek Dendam Tak Sudah (Persistent Vengeance Style).
+The general term for different styles of tengkolok is solek.
+Each solek has its special name.
+For instance: the tengkolok worn by Yang di-Pertuan Agong during the installation ceremony is known as Solek Dendam Tak Sudah (Persistent Vengeance Style).

-Every Malay king has their particular solek.
-For example, the Sultan of Selangor wears a richly golden yellow Solek Balung Raja (Royal Crest Style) when attending a coronation ceremony or his birthday ceremony.
+Every Malay kings has their particular solek: